dak-oala/dak-oala.github.io/projects.md

 **Discord Bot**

 Created a fully functional discord bot using the discord.py API wrapper.
-Pings users when their next class is going to start.
+Notifies me when my classes begin.
 Made for my friends and I :) Includes other random features.